digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataSample/ReadMe.txt

     4) Set the port and baud rate of the sender (local) ZigBee radio in the MainApp class.
-       If you configured the modules in the previous step with the XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.
+       If you configured the modules in the previous step with XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.